-Five years ago, under the direction of Governor John Kasich, the Department of Aging engaged an array of state and local partners to form the state’s largest coordinated and collaborative effort to prevent falls among older adults.
+Five years ago, the Department of Aging engaged an array of state and local partners to form the state’s largest coordinated and collaborative effort to prevent falls among older adults.

 Falls are the leading cause of injury-related emergency department visits, hospitalizations and deaths among Ohioans age 65 and older.
 Older Ohioans make up 16 percent of our population, but account for more than 85 percent of fatal falls among Ohioans.
 STEADY U Ohio was created to address these trends.

 STEADY U involves partners from state government agencies, regional and local governments, social and aging services agencies, and private-sector businesses, such as retailers, health care providers, pharmacies and more.
 Since its launch in September 2013, the initiative has worked to increase awareness of older adult falls, encourage businesses and communities to consider falls prevention in their planning and services, and expand the state’s capacity for proven, community-based falls prevention programs.

 The STEADY U Ohio website is a clearinghouse of falls prevention information and resources, featuring an interactive falls risk self-assessment tool, tips for individuals and families to make their homes safer and adopt habits to reduce risk, and resources for businesses and service providers to help those they serve stay on their feet.
 We also made a falls risk assessment standard practice for anyone seeking Medicaid long-term care services.